SitecoreSupport/Sitecore.Support.435148.438093.444348/README.md

 ## Main

-This repository contains Sitecore Patch #435148, #438093 and #444348, which fix some performance issues with a Data Provider.
+This repository contains Sitecore Patch #435148, #438093 and #444348, which fixes some performance issues with a Data Provider.

 ## Deployment